tebeka/go2xunit/README.md

 Converts `go test -v` (or `gocheck -vv`) output to xunit or [xunit.net][xnet] compatible XML output (used in [Jenkins][jenkins]/[Hudson][hudson]).

+Currently in Jenkins please pick `Publish JUnit test result report` (not `XUnit`).
+We're working to make the results compatible with XUnit.

 # Install